learn-co-curriculum/phase-1-using-fetch/README.md

 The type of `fetch` requests we've covered in this lesson has been running a `GET` request to our backend server.

+As discussed in previous lessons, an HTTP `GET` request is just a simple request from our Frontend to our Backend for data.

+It doesn't require us to send any data from our Frontend to our Backend, nor do we need to include any specification of the type of HTTP request we're making - `fetch` makes a `GET` request by default when we pass it a URL as it's only argument!

+We'll learn about sending other types of HTTP requests using `fetch` in upcoming lessons.

 ## Working Around Backwards Compatibility Issues